-Parts of that “curriculum” were described this January when Chief Willie Sellars sat in front of members of William Lake First Nation and the media to share the preliminary results of his nation’s investigation into the former grounds of St. Joseph’s Mission.
+Parts of that “curriculum” were described this January when Chief Willie Sellars sat in front of members of Williams Lake First Nation and the media to share the preliminary results of his nation’s investigation into the former grounds of St. Joseph’s Mission.

 The school first operated as an industrial school, Chief Sellars explained.
 “First Nations pupils performed labour-intensive tasks including serving white children and staff, timber splitting, cattle rearing, farming and sowing.
 During this time the Sisters of St. Ann ran St. Joseph's Mission in concert with the Oblates of Mary Immaculate,” he said.